pulibrary/figgy/README.md

 Webpacker documentation assumes use of yarn as a javascript package manager.
 Our setup uses npm directly instead of yarn.
 Therefore, when upgrading webpacker modify instructions on the webpacker README to use `npm update --save` instead of `yarn upgrade --latest`

+## Uploading files from Google Drive

+By default, Figgy provides users with the ability to upload files from the local file system environment, using the directory `/staged_files`.
+However, Figgy may also be configured to upload files from a user's Google Drive account.

 ## More
 For links to helpful valkyrie documentation and troubleshooting tips, visit the [wiki pages](https://github.com/pulibrary/figgy/wiki).